pablodecm/phd_thesis/src/103_chapter_3.md

 \epigraph{Life is complicated, \\
 but not uninteresting.}{Jerzy Neyman}

-In this chapter, the problem of extracting quantitative information about the validity or properties of the different theoretical models (see Chapter [-@sec:theory]) can be made given the data experimental data acquired in a controlled setting (see Chapter [-@sec:experiment]) will be tackled.
-We will begin by formally defining the properties and structure of the statistical models used to link the parameters of interest, followed by a description of the inference problems in inference in experimental high-energy physics and how they can be tackled with classical and non-classical techniques.
+In this chapter, we will consider the problem of extracting quantitative information about the validity or properties of the different theoretical models (see [Chapter @sec:theory]), which can be made given the experimental data acquired in a controlled setting (see [Chapter @sec:experiment]).
+We will begin by formally defining the properties and structure of the statistical models used to link the parameters of interest, followed by a description of the inference problems in experimental high-energy physics and how they can be tackled with classical and non-classical techniques.
 Some relevant particularities of the inference problems at the LHC experiments will be discussed, mainly the generative-only nature of the simulation models and the high dimensionality of the data.
-As we will see, both issues are intimately related, the former requiring the use of likelihood-free inference techniques such as constructing a non-parametric sample likelihoods, which in turn demands for lower dimensional summary statistics.
+As we will see, both these issues are intimately related, the former requiring the use of likelihood-free inference techniques such as constructing non-parametric sample likelihoods, which in turn demands for lower dimensional summary statistics.

 ## Statistical Modelling {#sec:stat_model}

-An essential element for carrying out statistical inference is the available of an statistical model.
+An essential element for carrying out statistical inference is the availability of an adecuate a statistical model.
 In this section, the main characteristics of the statistical models used in particle collider analysis will be formally developed from first principles.
-These methodology allows a mathematical take on their structure and factorisation, that will be useful to establish a formal link between the techniques in next chapters and the simulation-based generative models that are often used to describe the data.
-Additionally, it is useful to exemplify the role and importance of event selection, even reconstruction and dimensionality reduction in the larger statistical framework of an LHC analysis, as well as to illustrate the main ways to construct synthetic likelihoods that efficiently connect summaries of the detector observation with the parameters of interest.
+This methodology allows a mathematical approach on their structure and factorisation.
+This will prove useful to establish a formal link between the techniques discussed in the next chapters and the simulation-based generative models that are often used to describe the data.
+Additionally, the role and importance of event selection, event reconstruction and dimensionality reduction - i.e. the compression of the relevant information from high-dimensional data into a lower-dimensional representation, such as the output of a multivariate classifier - will be described in the larger statistical framework of an LHC analysis.
+Lastly, the main main approaches commonly followed to construct synthetic likelihoods that efficiently connect summaries of the detector observation with the parameters of interest will be illustrated.

 ### Overview {#sec:model_overview}